imt-salt/onboarding-curriculum/getting-started.md

 Go through and find granular details on:
 - Presentations that will be given?
+[Presentations Planning](https://docs.google.com/spreadsheets/d/1eGCFKdOF84vYwuNq90EwSnitzmTwMkldxiBPXtbFYTM/edit#gid=0)
 - What tutorials we'll be having them do?
 - What new hire tasks should we have them do?